IlhamF4/python_repo/README.md

-# python_repo
-contain my project when learning python
+Collections of code when learning python from inventwithpython.com website.
+It is from book written by Al Sweigart